 Use Cases #

-Apache Flink is an excellent choice to develop and run many different types of applications due to its extensive features set.
+Apache Flink is an excellent choice to develop and run many different types of applications due to its extensive feature set.
 Flink’s features include support for stream and batch processing, sophisticated state management, event-time processing semantics, and exactly-once consistency guarantees for state.
-Moreover, Flink can be deployed on various resource providers such as YARN and Kubernetes, but also as stand-alone cluster on bare-metal hardware.
+Moreover, Flink can be deployed on various resource providers such as YARN and Kubernetes, but also as a stand-alone cluster on bare-metal hardware.
 Configured for high availability, Flink does not have a single point of failure.
 Flink has been proven to scale to thousands of cores and terabytes of application state, delivers high throughput and low latency, and powers some of the world’s most demanding stream processing applications.

 Below, we explore the most common types of applications that are powered by Flink and give pointers to real-world examples.